Introduction

 Developing grant opportunity guidelines

-- The CGRPs require accountable authorities and officials to regard to the 9 key principles in the CGRPs when developing and administering a grant opportunity.
+- The CGRPs require accountable authorities and officials to have regard to the 9 key principles in the CGRPs when developing and administering a grant opportunity, including when developing grant opportunity guidelines.

 - The CGRPs key principle ‘Consistency with grant guidelines and established processes’ provides best practice guidance about developing and using grant opportunity guidelines.